svinodreddy413/OrderingSystem/Readme.md

 + Goto main class right click run as java application or spring boot application

-The app will start running at <http://localhost:9090>.
+The application will start running at <http://localhost:9090>

 ## Explore Rest APIs